jayesh-jakka/Demo-repo/README.md

 # Demo-repo
-A Testing repository made for learning github.
+A Testing repository made for learning github.<br>
+I have created this repo to lean what is git and github<br>
+It seems like very intresting.<br>
 <br> Author : Jayesh Jakka